pete-woods/www.pete-woods.com/content/post/multi-stage-docker-builds.md

 # Multi-stage Docker builds

-Being able to build you software in exactly the same way as your CI system is highly desirable.
+Being able to build your software in exactly the same way as your CI system is highly desirable.
 No-one wants their dev cycle to involve CI, no-matter how quick it is.
 Multi-stage Docker builds are a great way to achieve this.